 - Only 8% of Canadians now own an EV or plug-in hybrid EV (PHEV)

 - Roughly 77% of Canadian motorists have never operated an electric vehicle or plug-in hybrid vehicle.

 According to a poll of 8,027 individuals in the United States conducted by Consumer Reports, this is the case.
 According to the study results, more than a third of Americans would “certainly” or “seriously” consider purchasing or leasing an electric-only car if they were in the market for a vehicle today.

 Released earlier this year, this study builds on the findings of Volvo Car Canada Ltd.’s 2022 Mobility Trend Report, which analyzed how shifting commuting patterns in Canada foresee a greener future.
 Almost two-thirds of Canadians, according to the research, believe it is very essential to make a positive impact on the environment through their vehicle choices.

-With continued progress in lowering emissions across its entire value chain, Volvo Cars is on target to become a climate-neutral firm by 2040.
+With continued progress in lowering emissions across its entire value chain, Volvo Cars are on target to become a climate-neutral firm by 2040.
 Volvo is still beaming about the fact that every single model they make is available in an electric form.
 Volvo’s goal for new car content by 2025 is for it to be comprised of recycled and bio-based materials at a rate of 25 percent.
 The first fully leather-free Volvo is the all-electric C40 Recharge.
 This includes the upholstery, gear lever, and steering wheel.